abumusasakib/VisionXAI/README.md

 ### Running the Flask API

-1. Start the API by running the `main.py` script in the project directory (Flask_API).
+1. Start the API by running the `main.py` script in the project directory (Fast_API).

    ```bash
    python main.py